alastairlundy/EnhancedLinq/README.md

 # EnhancedLinq
 Additional LINQ style Deferred and Immediate enumeration mode extension methods for .NET .

+## Included Methods

-For a full list of supported methods included please see:
+For a full list of included methods please see:
 * [EnhancedLinq Methods](./docs/Methods/EnhancedLinq.md)
 * [EnhancedLinq.Memory Methods](./docs/Methods/EnhancedLinq.Memory.md)
 * [EnhancedLinq.MsExtensions Methods](./docs/Methods/EnhancedLinq.MsExtensions.md)

 ## Nuget Packages

-These are the Enhanced packages:
+These are the EnhancedLinq packages:
-* EnhancedLinq - The main EnhancedLinq package.
+* ``EnhancedLinq`` - The main EnhancedLinq package.
-* [EnhancedLinq.Memory](./src/EnhancedLinq.Memory/README.md) - EnhancedLinq for Span<T> and Memory<T>
+* ``EnhancedLinq.Memory`` - EnhancedLinq for Span<T> and Memory<T>
-* [EnhancedLinq.MsExtensions]() - This mainly deals with StringSegment from Microsoft.Extensions.Primitives but is open to supporting other packages in the future in the Microsoft.Extensions namespace.
+* ``EnhancedLinq.MsExtensions`` - This mainly deals with StringSegment from Microsoft.Extensions.Primitives but is open to supporting other packages in the future in the Microsoft.Extensions namespace.

 ### Installing EnhancedLinq
 EnhancedLinq's packages can be installed via the .NET SDK CLI, Nuget via your IDE or code editor's package interface, or via the Nuget website.